kaitoy/pcap4j/README.md

 ----------

 Documentation is in progress.
-You may know how to use Pcap4J from documents of libpcap(or WinPcap) and sample classes.
+You may know how to use Pcap4J from the documents of libpcap(or WinPcap) and sample classes.
 The APIs are not stable yet and may be changed without announcement.
 This library works with J2SE 5.0+, libpcap 0.9.3+ or WinPcap 3.0+, jna, slf4j-api,
 and an implementation of logger.